timhagn/100-days-of-code/r1-log.md

 weekend (needed a break after
 last week % ), I jumped straight back in and finally finished
-@freeCodeCamp's "Visualize Data
-with a Heat Map" Project.
+@freeCodeCamp's "Heat Map" Project.
+Afterwards finished the
+"Choropleth Map", which seemed easier than the first (except
+D3.js v5 % ).